paramraghavan/aws-java-samples/README.md

 - Partition Key <===> Hash Key
 - Sort Key        <===> Range Key
 - <img src="https://user-images.githubusercontent.com/52529498/214911292-19fd8a29-39e3-4f83-ae19-6fec8fa11b9b.png" width=50% height=50%>
+- Transaction API to the rescue
+- transactWriteItems(Consumer<TransactWriteItemsEnhancedRequest.Builder> requestConsumer)
+Writes and/or modifies multiple items from one or more tables in a single atomic transaction.
+TransactGetItem is a composite operation where the request contains a set of up to 25 action requests, each containing a table reference and one of the following requests:
+* Condition check of item - ConditionCheck
+* Delete item - DeleteItemEnhancedRequest
+* Put item - PutItemEnhancedRequest
+* Update item - UpdateItemEnhancedRequest

 # Java dynamodb